 SPCA ISSUES WINTER PET SAFETY TIPS

-It was a mild winter so far, but as Buffalonians, we knew that snow, wind, and frigid temps would return.
-This year is different from other years, however, in that it’s a little more complicated to receive emergency veterinary care, as veterinary clinics (including the low-cost Lipsey Veterinary Clinic at the SPCA) strive to comply with COVID-related guidelines.
-Plan ahead for the upcoming freezing days and nights now to ensure your pets stay safe and healthy throughout the weekend and the remaining winter months.
+Snow is predicted to return with a vengeance to Buffalo and surrounding areas.
+As many veterinary clinics (including the Lipsey Veterinary Clinic at the SPCA) are dealing with smaller work forces, it’s a little more complicated to receive emergency veterinary care.
+Plan ahead for the upcoming snowy days and nights now to ensure your pets stay safe and healthy today and throughout the rest of the winter.
 Read on for some of the SPCA Serving Erie County’s winter pet safety tips.

 *OUTDOOR ANIMAL SHELTER MUST BE SUITABLE FOR INCLEMENT WEATHER: …and if it’s not, animal welfare officers can rescue the pet even before he or she shows signs of suffering, thanks to New York State’s Shelter Law that went into effect in 2003.
 Thanks to a legislative push in late 2018 that led to stronger laws concerning the tethering of dogs within Buffalo city limits, the SPCA and other law enforcement organizations can now take even more steps to ensure dogs are protected from the elements.

 * Keep a Tight Leash: Never let your dog off the leash on snow or ice, especially during a snowstorm.
 Pets can lose their scent on snow and ice, especially if snow is falling at a fast rate, and your pet can easily lose his sense of direction.
 Pets may also panic during a snowstorm and run away; many pets are lost during the winter months.
 Remember to keep current identification on your pet at all times!